AlexeyErofeev/canvasdsl/README.md

 * Viewport mechanics with relative "viewport points"
 * No compatibility limits - works with minimum android sdk 1
 * One dependency: kotlin stdlib, you should use it anyway for kotlin
+* Using vector drawables as resource or convert in primitives
+* Using path from string (vector drawable pathData or svg pathData)

 ## Usecases

 * Charts
-* Determinate progress, charge indicators
+* Progress bars, charge indicators
-* Another simple data visualization
+* Visualizations of constantly updated data
 * Bitmap decoration
+* Animate on canvas

 ## Usage